pwa-builder/PWABuilder/docs/home/pwa-intro.md

 ### Web App Manifests
 A web app manifest (often shortened to web manifest, or even just *manifest*) is a `.json` file that tells the browser that your web app is a progressive web app, and is capable of being installed to the OS.

 The manifest also contains other information about your app, such as the title, theme colors, and description.
-Your manifest can even enable certain native integrations, such as shortcuts and display modes.
+Your manifest can even enable certain app capabilities, such as shortcuts and display modes.

 Learn more [here.](https://developer.mozilla.org/en-US/docs/Web/Manifest)